tomascot/scriptembeder/readme.txt

 Select the order.

 TODO (Next versions):
+Add the scripts/styles using wordpress functions for that.
 Better support for CSS. (it works now)
 Allow uploading the file from the Post Editor. (low priority)